docQodly/docs/docs/concepts/lang-quicktour.md

 myEntity.Product.partNumber=String(Number)+"abc"
 ```

-If _Number_ is 17, then _myEntity.Product.partNumber_ will get the string "17abc".
+If _Number_ is 17, then _myEntity.partNumber_ will get the string "17abc".

 The data types are fully defined in the section [Data Types](Concepts/data-types.md).

 ## Objects and collections

-You can handle 4D language objects and collections using the object notation to get or to set their values.
+You can handle objects and collections using the object notation to get or to set their values.
 For example:

 ```4d
 employee.name="Smith"